From the infinite sky of your pristine awareness, the totality of experience, and the great clouds of your aspirations and prayers

 You may think the ultimate teaching is that there is nothing to do,

-But when you stop the two ways of growing,3 your practice will wither.
+But when you stop the two ways of growing, ((The two ways of growing are through goodness and through pristine awareness.)) your practice will wither.

 Cultivate these two together – that’s my sincere advice.